jakewvincent/texmagic.nvim/README.md

     }
 }
 ```

+## Troubleshooting

+A few vim functions are defined that may help diagnose problems:

+* `TeXMagicShowComments`: returns any magic comments found at the top of your document
+* `TeXMagicCommentsFound`: returns a boolean indicating whether or not magic comments were found
+* `TeXMagicSetupStatus`: returns a boolean indicating whether TeXMagic's setup function was run
+* `TeXMagicSelectedProgram`: returns the name and source of the selected TeX program (if any was selected)
+* `TeXMagicConfigFound`: returns a boolean indicating whether any user-provided build engines were found
+* `TeXMagicLoaded`: returns the status of the plugin (if loaded, returns `1`)

 ## Improvements
 - [X] Allow for build processes to be specified by the user and given a name that the magic comment can point to